Monthly Natural Gas Distribution Survey (MNGD)

 In addition, administrative data sources are used for data validation purpose.
-Administrative sources include those originating from the provincial energy regulators and being managed by "Petrinex" (Petroleum Information Excellence) that are obtained by Statistics Canada under Section 13 of the Statistics Act.
+Administrative sources include those originating from the provincial energy regulators and being managed by "Petrinex" (Petroleum Information Excellence) that are obtained by Statistics Canada under the authority of the Statistics Act.

 View the Questionnaire(s) and reporting guide(s) .

 Error detection is an integral part of both collection and data processing activities.
 Edits are applied to data records during collection to identify reporting and capture errors.
 These edits identify potential errors based on year-over-year changes in key variables, totals, and ratios that exceed tolerance thresholds, as well as identify problems in the consistency of collected data (e.g. a total variable does not equal the sum of its parts).
 During data processing, other edits are used to automatically detect errors or inconsistencies that remain in the data following collection.
 These edits include value edits (e.g. Value > 0, Value > -500, Value = 0), linear equality edits (e.g. Value1 + Value2 = Total Value), linear inequality edits (e.g. Value1 >= Value2), and equivalency edits (e.g. Value1 = Value2).
 When errors are found, they can be corrected using the failed edit follow up process during collection or via imputation.
 Extreme values are also flagged as outliers, using automated methods based on the distribution of the collected information.
 Following their detection, these values are reviewed in order to assess their reliability.
 Manual review of other units may lead to additional outliers identified.
 These outliers are excluded from use in the calculation of ratios and trends used for imputation, and during donor imputation.
 In general, every effort is made to minimize the non-sampling errors of omission, duplication, misclassification, reporting and processing.